XYNnAlmeyda/XYNN-MAIN/README.md

-# Xynn Almeyda - artificial intelligence
+# Xynn Almeyda - Artificial Intelligence

 Welcome to the Xynn Almeyda AI project!
 This repository is dedicated to providing valuable tools, insights, and resources to enhance education in the digital landscape.